toaq/resources/README.md

 # Toaq Resources

-Toaq learning resources.
-Links, tutorials, and TODOs.

-This is a collection of resources for the Toaq language.
-Every link mentioned in the Discord chat, explanations for common concepts, usage guides for the bots, community guidelines, advice, and TODOs.

-The point here is to have an open place to discuss how to make Toaq easy to learn, so feel free to clone and modify the repository, and add whatever you think can help.
-We are very open and permissive to additions.
+This repository contains a small about of learning resources – links, tutorials, explanations, and texts.
+You're welcome to contribute.

+## Index

+* *`links.md`* is perhaps the most important file.
+It contains links to a wide range of resources.
+* *`archive.md`* houses some of the more significant exchanges on the Discord chat.
+* *`jargon.md`* is a lexicon of the more confusing acronyms and terminology.
+* *`gotchas.md`* explains misconceptions that one might have about Toaq.
+* *`names.csv`* lists the various names of some Toaqists which might confuse an outsider sometimes.
+* *`.Xmodmap`* is a handy Xmodmap file for inputting tones on Linux.

-On the Bots.
+## On the Bots

-There is a #test-2 channel, we suggest you do any experiments with the bots there.
-So as to not crowd the other channels.
+There is a #test-2 channel – we suggest you do any experiments with the bots there so as to not crowd the other channels.

 There are 4 bots:
-    nuogai
-    Septapus
-    SOA
-    Telegram

-Nuogai is uakci's child.
-You can see its help with %help
+- nuogai, operated by uakci.
+See its help with `%help`;

-SOA is solpahi's child.
-You can see its help with !help
+- SOA, operated by Hoemāi.
+See its help with `!help`;
+- Septapus (general utility);
+- Telegram (bridge).